-What does You Can Call Me Al mean?
+What do you think You Can Call Me Al means?

 Paul Simon: You Can Call Me Al Meaning